gkopff/logback-raygun/README.md

 # logback-raygun

 A logback appender that emits details to [raygun.io](http://raygun.io/).
+It requires Java 8.

 ## Configuration